wso2-cs/troubleshoot-kit/best-practices-guides/NETWORK-traces/README.md

 network requests.
 - Save the sanitized trace with a different name to distinguish it from the original (e.g., add "`_sanitized.har`" to the filename).
-- Import the sanitized HAR file into a credible browser to validate that the changes were successful and that no issues have arisen.
+- Import the sanitized HAR file into the browser to confirm the success of the changes and ensure no issues have occurred.
 - Upload the sanitized network trace to your support request, mentioning that the file has been sanitized to protect sensitive information.